oracle-quickstart/oci-cloudnative/README.md

 ## Getting Started with MuShop Complete

-MuShop Complete is a polyglot micro-services application built to showcase a cloud native approach to application development on [Oracle Cloud Infrastructure (OCI)][oci] using Oracle's [cloud native](https://www.oracle.com/cloud/cloud-native/) services.
+MuShop Complete is a polyglot micro-services application built to showcase a cloud native approach to application development on [Oracle Cloud Infrastructure][oci] using Oracle's [cloud native](https://www.oracle.com/cloud/cloud-native/) services.
 MuShop Complete uses a Kubernetes cluster, and can be deployed using the provided `helm` charts (preferred), or Kubernetes manifests.
 It is recommended to use an Oracle Container Engine for Kubernetes cluster, however other Kubernetes distributions will also work.

-The [helm chart documentation][chartdocs] walks through the deployment process and various options for customizing the deployment
+The [helm chart documentation][chartdocs] walks through the deployment process and various options for customizing the deployment.

-### MuShop Complete Topology
+#### Topology

 The following diagram shows the topology created by this stack.